Glaukos Corporation (GKOS) and the Battle of Fundamentals vs. Technicals

 Wells Fargo gave a rating of “Equal Weight” to GKOS, setting the target price at $68 in the report published on November 17th of the previous year.

-After a stumble in the market that brought GKOS to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.65% of gains for the given period.
+After a stumble in the market that brought GKOS to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -2.12% of loss for the given period.

 Insider Trading